Getting a new puppy is one of the most exciting events that dog lovers experience, but it’s not without its challenges.

 Newborn puppies depend entirely on their moms; their eyes are shut, their movements are limited, and their bodies can only tolerate their mother’s milk.

-They are so small that they can’t even regulate their body heat, so puppies stick close to their litter and mom.
+Because they are so small, they can’t even regulate their body heat, so puppies stay close to their litter and mom.

 In most cases, pet owners can take their new puppy home when it’s eight weeks of age.